jmchor/activity_logger/README.md

-# TaskTastrophe - Don't let your tasks become a desaster
+# Taskmeister - Show your tasks who's in charge

 ## Project Description

-TaskTastrophe is an app to help you plan recurring activities for every week or just a single task.
+Taskmeister is an app to help you plan recurring activities for every week or just a single task.

 With a calendar view on the weeks tasks, organize what you want to do.
 Build habits using this app - and learn a thing or two!